The Saint John’s Bible: Illuminating the Word of God in Minnesota

 So, the first issue becomes: Which translation to use.

-While there are a variety of options for an English language bible, the team settled on the New Revised Standard Version.
+While there are a variety of options for an English language Bible, the team settled on the New Revised Standard Version.
 In part because it is authorized for use by most Christian churches, not just the Catholic Church.

 Then there was the issue of what script to use.
 It needed to be easily read, but still have authority and beauty worthy of the document in which it would be used.
 Jackson solved this by creating his own script.